Name

 His parents married 1886 in the King’s Lynn, Norfolk, district.
 Arthur died 1929 in the King’s Lynn district aged 64.

 Ernest was born 7 August 1891 in Boston, Lincs, and baptised 9 January 1895 at All Saints, South Lynn, Norfolk.
 He attended St Margaret’s Church of England School, King’s Lynn, from 3 October 1898 to 28 July 1905.
-He resided in Aldenham, Herts.
+He was recorded as living in Aldenham, Herts. at the time of his enlistment.

 On the 1901 Census, aged 9 he lived in King’s Lynn, with his parents and seven siblings.
 On the 1911 Census, an assistant grocer aged 19, he still lived in King’s Lynn, with his parents and five siblings.